Kevin Rooney (boxer): Career as trainer

-After Teddy Atlas, who was Rooney's cornerman during his boxing days, was relieved of his duties as a trainer of Mike Tyson, D'Amato assigned Rooney to be Tyson's trainer.
-Rooney had been with Tyson since late 1982, when Tyson was 16 years old and just won the National Junior Olympics (having a 9–1 amateur record, with all 9 wins inside the distance), oversaw the second half of his amateur career (44 fights), saw the start of his professional career in 1985, followed Tyson throughout his world championship days, until Tyson's bout with Michael Spinks in 1988, when, on the insistence of Don King, Tyson fired Rooney along with all other staff that comprised the Team Tyson from the beginning.
-In the words of sportswriter Jack Newfield, "the day Tyson fired Kevin Rooney there was a cap put on Mike Tyson's development as a fighter, he did not develop anymore beyond that day."
+After Teddy Atlas, who was Rooney's cornerman during his boxing days, was relieved of his duties as a trainer of Mike Tyson, manager Cus D'Amato assigned Rooney to be Tyson's trainer.
+Rooney had been with Tyson since late 1982, when Tyson was 16 years old and just won the National Junior Olympics (having a 9–1 amateur record, with all 9 wins inside the distance).
+He oversaw the second half of his amateur career (44 fights) and saw the start of his professional career in 1985, following Tyson throughout his world championship days until Tyson's bout with Michael Spinks in 1988.
+On the insistence of Don King, Tyson fired Rooney along with all other staff that comprised the Team Tyson from the beginning.
+In the words of sportswriter Jack Newfield, "the day Tyson fired Kevin Rooney there was a cap put on Mike Tyson's development as a fighter, he did not develop any more beyond that day.".
+Tyson said he had considered hiring Rooney again, but decided not to after Rooney filed a 10 million dollar breach-of contract lawsuit against him in 1989.

 During the period when Rooney was Tyson's trainer, Tyson had a professional record of 35 fights, 35 wins (31 wins by KO).
-Don King had successfully urged Tyson to break all ties with the D'Amato stable, only his new co-trainer Jay Bright was a disciple of D'Amato, with all other being people from the street.
+Don King had successfully urged Tyson to break all ties with the D'Amato stable.
+Only his new co-trainer Jay Bright was a disciple of D'Amato, with all other being people from the street.
 Tyson's mobility skills in the boxing ring, especially his defensive upper-body and head movement, noticeably declined after Rooney's firing, eventually resulting in Tyson suffering his first professional loss in a fight 18 months after Rooney's departure.
 Boxing analyst Larry Merchant credited Tyson's loss in the Douglas fight with the absence of Kevin Rooney in his corner.
 The same opinion has been shared by Butch Lewis and Jerry Izenberg.

-Rooney was the second-closest trainer to young Mike Tyson, after D'Amato himself, who was also Tyson's adoptive father and is most familiar with Cus D'Amato's famed "Peek-a-Boo" boxing style.
+Rooney was the second-closest trainer to young Mike Tyson, after Cus D'Amato himself, who was also Tyson's adoptive father and is most familiar with D'Amato's famed "Peek-a-Boo" boxing style.
 Rooney has continued to train fighters, working most notably with Vinny Paz who after being trained by Rooney, won the light middleweight title.

 Later life

 Kevin Rooney continues to train young boxers in Catskill, New York, at the same gym that he trained in under Cus D'Amato.
 He was involved on a Comedy Central comedy show, "Punch Line," alongside Bert Sugar, former world middleweight champion Vito Antuofermo and former world middleweight and super middleweight champion Iran Barkley.

 Rooney successfully sued Mike Tyson for over $4 million claiming that the latter broke a contract by firing him in 1988.

-Currently, Kevin Rooney is in a dementia facility, Mike Tyson has never visited him.